josojo/lean_ai_helper/README.md

 make test-e2e
 ```

-## Create an data export of mathlib4
+## Create training data from mathlib4

 Modify the function `generate_training_data` in src/generate/training_data according to your needs.